 Samurai Jack (created by Genndy Tartakovsky) featured a similar shift in its final season as Jack had to contend with and kill human opponents.
 However, that series managed to include an examination of Jack’s character that prepared the audience for the next time Jack had to shed blood.

 Invincible, on the other hand, doesn’t seem to be in a spot to have that moment with its audience.
-It is effectively setting up its world, characters and plot points that will carry on for the rest of the season but the need for this extremely graphic depiction of violence in such fashion isn’t clear.
+It is effectively setting up its world, characters, and plot points that will carry on for the rest of the season.
+However, the need for this extremely graphic depiction of violence in such fashion isn’t clear.

 It could be argued that the bloody gore makes the show grittier and more realistic but that argument holds little water after shows like The Mandalorian proved that such elements can be introduced with the need for over-the-top brutality.